The Love Lives of Girls Next Door's Kendra Wilkinson, Holly Madison and Bridget Marquardt

 Kendra Wilkinson:

-Wilkinson, 32, recently made headlines by filing for divorce from her husband of eight years, former NFL player Hank Baskett.
+Wilkinson, 33, made headlines in April when she filed for divorce from her husband of eight years, former NFL player Hank Baskett.

-Wilkinson and Baskett, 35, had undergone marital problems for years and chronicled them on Kendra on Top.
+Wilkinson and Baskett, 36, had undergone marital problems for years and chronicled them on Kendra on Top.
 They also weathered a 2014 scandal involving alleged cheating by the former NFL player.
 In February, Wilkinson said the two were having marital problems again.
-She filed for divorce earlier this week.
+Last month, the reality star took to social media to share that she's "not a perfect person."

+"Just when I think I'm healed, I start to cry," she wrote to her followers on Instagram Stories.
+"Sorry I'm not a perfect person.
+I'm really sorry."

 Jennifer Lourie/Getty Images